Reezonate/EasyOffset/README.md

 - Stand still, look forward, and swing exactly as you do in-game
 - Swing angle of at least 140° is required

-The more repeatable your swings are, the more precise result you'll get.
-Calculation error mostly depends on a `Tip wobble` (smaller is better) and `Angle` (higher is better)
+Calculation error mostly depends on a `Tip wobble` (smaller is better) and `Angle` (higher is better).
+The more repeatable your swings are, the more precise result you'll get

 After the successful test, the calculated wrist rotation axis and straight swing reference plane will appear on your hand.